Daniel-KM/Omeka-S-module-AiGenerator/README.md

 - [ ] Cache the prompt session to avoid to use tokens.
 - [ ] Use custom vocabs or tables to specify limited subjects or other fields.
-- [ ] Add an option to include existing metadata.
+- [ ] Add an option to send existing metadata to the generator for more precise output.
 - [x] Add an option to skip validation (so a radio instead of a checkbox in forms).
 So implement api as response format.
 - [ ] Add an option to set a value annotation like "generated".
 For now, it can be set via module Advanced Resource Template.
 - [ ] Use the same display in generated resource / show-details and generated-resource tab in resource / view.
-- [ ] Use a three status for review/reviewed/null.
+- [ ] Use a three state status for review/reviewed/null.

 Warning